PiotrStyla/Bezpieczny_pomocnik/CONTRIBUTING.md

 ## 📋 **License Note**

-By contributing, you agree that your contributions will be licensed under the same [Foundation Approval License](LICENSE) as the main project.
+By contributing, you agree that your contributions will be licensed under the same [Developer Maintained License](LICENSE) as the main project.
 This means:

 - ✅ Your code is open for learning and development
-- ❌ Commercial use requires Foundation permission
+- ❌ Commercial use requires developer permission
 - 🛡️ Child safety always comes first
+- 🏛️ Future benefits dedicated to Fundacja Hospicjum

 ---